 How sad is that?

 The socially-awkward, ill-prepared child cannot be like Jesus that way.
 He will have to create a holy huddle that is sequestered from the culture while dropping Bible tracts like bread crumbs that hopefully will lead those outside his camp to their church doors.
-What he can’t do is penetrate his culture with the Gospel of Christ.
+What he can’t do is penetrate his culture with the gospel of Christ.

 When I say “introducing your child to the world” I am not talking about teaching them how to curse, drink beer, watch porn, smoke cigarettes, and other sin-festive things like our what our culture does.

-I am talking about familiarizing your child with the ways of the world while teaching him how to not imbibe it.
-Some of the future, adult goals for children are not to be (1) surprised, (2) repulsed, or (3) tempted by the culture they will step into as young adults.
+I am talking about familiarizing your child with the ways of the world while teaching him how not to imbibe it.
+Some of the future, adult goals for children are not to be (1) surprised, (2) repulsed, or (3) tempted by the culture that they will step into as young adults.

 If you don’t teach them how to do this, then like a child reaching up to touch the hot stove because he did not know it was hot, your child will be burned by the culture that you so meticulously kept away from him.

 Your home is a laboratory.
-You should be continually stretching (challenging) your children so you can understand them better, in order to teach them more effectively.
+You should be continually stretching (challenging) your children so you can understand them better, to teach them more effectively.
 If you have more than one child, then you know very well about their uniqueness, which is why you cannot do cookie-cutter parenting.

 For example, to say that alcohol is evil and you’ll go to hell if you drink it is fear-motivated parental ignorance.
 While you may bind the conscience of one child, and he treats alcohol like a plague all of his life, your next child may not be so motivated.
 Children need loving instruction, not fear tactics.

 Each child needs your time, nurturing, instruction, and biblical clarity.
 You do this by talking to them, asking them all kinds of questions, while motivating them according to how God has made them (Proverbs 22:6).
 You discern where each child is spiritually, mentally, and emotionally.
-You seek to discern their theological awareness and their acumen to pick up on theological truths.
+You seek to discern their theological awareness and their intuition to pick up on theological truths.

 With these kinds of assessments, you begin plotting a trajectory (in your mind) that will (1) lead them to the cross, and (2) then into the culture.
 Christ came to where we were.
-He converted us to His way of thinking, and then told us to go into all the world (Matthew 28:19-20; Luke 24:49).
+He converted us to His way of thinking and then told us to go into all the world (Matthew 28:19-20; Luke 24:49).

 - Do you have a good, working knowledge of how God created your child?